simonjvardy/BI-Team-5/README.md

 ## Bugs ##

-For every bug we found while in development process, we have loged an [incident](https://github.com/AlexNexton/BI-Team-5/issues) report.
-Bug we have managed to fix are now marked as [closed](https://github.com/AlexNexton/BI-Team-5/issues?q=is%3Aissue+is%3Aclosed).
+For every bug we found while in development process, we have loged an [incident](https://github.com/AlexNexton/BI-Team-5/issues) report. s we have managed to fix are now marked as [closed](https://github.com/AlexNexton/BI-Team-5/issues?q=is%3Aissue+is%3Aclosed).

 ---